-The shaping of the bellow geometry is done on the completely sintered paste extruded PTFE-liner.
+The shaping of the bellow geometry is done on the completely sintered virgin paste extruded PTFE-liner.
+Both non-modified and modified (white and dissipative) PTFE can be used as the material.

 PTFE bellows which are made using isostatic or automatic compression molding processes show significantly lower performance and are not subject of this technical brochure.
 Wrapping of a thin PTFE film onto a tool to achieve a predefined thickness of the bellow is sometimes used too, but not a common technology.
 In this case there is a high probability of delamination of the different layers during operation, in particular during movement and/or if permeating media is involved.
-These types are not described here..
+These types are not described here.